“Book last-minute flights – they are cheaper….” Have you ever heard that?

 Because while the summer season is in full swing, inquiries and bookings for Christmas and New Year 2021 are already gathering pace.
 So we thought we would share some insider information on the pros and cons of booking last-minute.

 So is it cheaper to book last-minute flights?

 To be honest, waiting until the last minute to book a flight isn’t the best idea.
 It is really rare for airlines to reduce their prices just before their scheduled departure dates.
-This is especially true at peak times – Christmas, summer, national holidays and so on.
+This is especially true at peak times – Christmas, summer, national holidays, and New Year.

 If you don’t want to spend a fortune on a last-minute flight because you were waiting for some promo to show up, it’s better to book your tickets well in advance.
 Book at least two or three months before the date you want to travel, especially if you’re planning to travel during a peak season like Christmas.
 Ideally, you should book no more than 30 days before your flight.